OpenFn/docs/docs/manage-projects/staging-prod.md

 ![New Branche](/img/new_branch.png)

-4. Navigate over to your new staging branch.
-Here comes an important step.
+4. Navigate over to your new `staging` branch. **Here comes an important step.
 Note how the new branch now contains the 3 configurations files (`config.json`, `spec.yaml` and `state.json`) that were present on the main branch.
-Delete these from the staging branch.
-New ones specific to the staging branch will be created in the subsequent steps.
+Delete these from the `staging` branch.** New ones specific to the staging branch will be created in the subsequent steps.

-5. Now head over to OpenFn, and create a new, staging project.
+5. Now head over to OpenFn, and create a new `Staging` project.

-6. Following [this guide](../manage-projects/link-to-gh.md), set up Github connection with your staging branch, and initiate a sync.
-This will create the necessary config files
+6. Following [this guide](../manage-projects/link-to-gh.md), set up Github connection with your `staging` branch, and click `Initiate a sync` (via the project `Settings > Sync to Github` page).
+This will create the necessary config files in the Github branch.

-7. In the newly generated `spec.yaml` file on the staging branch on Github, link your job `.js` files as explained in Step 1.
+7. In the newly generated `spec.yaml` file on the `staging` branch on Github, link your job `.js` files as explained in Step 1.

-8. When you initiate a new sync from OpenFn, the job code should be synced to your OpenFn jobs.
+8. When you initiate a new sync from OpenFn, the job code from the workflows configured in the app will be synced to the individual OpenFn job files on Github.

-9. To start using your new Staging > Production workflow, check out steps 7-12. in the `Setup for new projects` part of this guide above.
+9. To make future changes to your "Staging" project, see steps #7-12 above in the `Setup for new projects` section of this guide.